mrinjamul/gpassmanager/docs/_includes/03-body.md

     import      import password(s) from a file
-    remove      remove an Account from password manager reset       Erase all passwords including master key version     Prints version
+    remove      remove an Account from password manager reset       Erase all passwords including master key search      Search password account in the password store version     Prints version
     view        view all passwords